VulcanShot/csQuery/README.md

 QueryArray Get(int index);
 // Returns a QuerryArray with only the entity with the given index.
 CBaseEntity Eq(int index);
-// Returns a QuerryArray with only the first entity (typically worldspawn).
+// Returns a QuerryArray with only the first entity in the QuerryArray.
 CBaseEntity First();
 ```